jlgm/dinos/README.md

 * Create an empty grid (default 50 x 50)
 * Place a robot in a certain position (robots by default are facing to the right)
-* Place a dinosaur in a certain position (dinasours don't move)
+* Place a dinosaur in a certain position (dinosaurs don't move)
 * Issue commands to a robot, such as:
-	- turn left/right
+	- turn left or right
-	- move forward/backwards
+	- move forward or backwards
 	- attack
 * Display current board state
+* Reset board

 ### Routes